alain-andre/prime/doc/prime.fr-FR.md

 number.round(12.45, -1) // returns 10
 ```

-method: times
+méthode: times
 -------------

-Executes the function passed in the specified number of times.
+Executes the fonction passed in the specified number of times.
 Returns the original number.

 ### syntax